-Chances are you are not getting enough sleep.
-Despite sleeping for about 20 years over a lifetime, most of us are rubbish at it.
-Despite it having many benefits, a lot of people aren't doing it right.
+Chances are you're not getting enough sleep.
+Despite sleeping for about 20 years over a lifetime, most of us are rubbish at it and although we all know we need to sleep, a lot of people aren't doing it right.
 Anecdotal evidence suggests that many people have a bad night's sleep in the build up to a big event.
 So what are the 9 most common sleep mistakes people make?

 There has been a lot of research done on the power of sleep.
 Scientists have found that those who sleep better at night: